 In the past dividend waivers were sometimes used to pay dividends in different proportions, but this is often ineffective from a tax mitigation viewpoint because of rules about “settlements” which apply to waivers between spouses and their dependent children.

 The good news is, in some circumstances “alphabet shares” can be used to achieve the desired outcome.
 What are alphabet shares?
 Basically the term refers to shares of different classes (often termed “A shares”, “B shares” etc), each having different rights with respect to dividends (and possibly with regard to other matters too).
+As your accountants we explain the basics below.

 When setting up a new trading company from scratch, alphabet share arrangements can usually be set up from the start with relatively little complication and without fear of challenge from HMRC.